ssingularitytech/deloitte_middleware_doc/README.md

 - AWS KMS

 ## Process for consumption of Middleware Application
-- Installation
+1. Installation
-- Database Setup
+2. Database Guide
-- REST APIs Testing
+3. REST APIs Testing

-### Middleware Installation
+### Step 1.
+Middleware Installation
 For installation of the Middleware Application please refer to the complete ![guide](https://github.com/ssingularitytech/deloitte_middleware_doc/blob/main/installation_doc.md).

 For installation of the Middleware Application please make sure the prerequisities are arranged and has been setup.

 After installation, Database setup will be completed.

-### Database Guide
+### Step 2.
+Database Guide
 For understanding the structure please refer to the complete guide.

-After all this the middleware application is ready to serve to the vendor.
+After Step 1. middleware application is ready to serve to the vendor.

-### REST APIs Testing
+### Step 3.
+REST APIs Testing
 For testing the REST APIs please refer to the complete ![guide](https://github.com/ssingularitytech/deloitte_middleware_doc/blob/main/REST_API.md).

 After this the Middleware Application is ready to integrate :partying_face: